How to check your artwork for print

 First comes your print file.
 We need that to be supplied as an individual file with any foiled areas removed.
 Try to avoid having duplicate areas on your print and foil file as this may cause issues down the line.

 Next comes your foil file.
 This should only include the parts of your design that you want to be foiled in 100% pure black on a white background.
+Don't worry - we know which foil color you want to apply as this will be visible to our production team based on your order.

 We have a dedicated post if you want to learn more about setting up artwork for foil printing.